|Day's range||2,873.99 - 2,925.02|

 |52-week range||2,440.91 - 3,288.45|

-Investing.com - Asian markets were mixed in morning trade on Wednesday as traders digested the latest news on the Sino-U.S. trade front.
+Investing.com - Asian markets moved higher in morning trade on Tuesday, following gains on the Wall Street overnight amid positive Sino-U.S. trade news.

 Investing.com - Asian markets traded higher in morning trade on Wednesday, bolstered by reports of progress in talks between the British government and the European Union over a Brexit deal.